 If an anxiously attached person’s partner begins making new friends or taking up new hobbies, it can cause feelings of abandonment and a lack of interest.

 #4.
-Unpredictability of behavior:
+The unpredictability of behavior:

-When an anxious person does not know what to expect from their relationship, it creates a lot of insecurity for the person, which is very much linked to their early attachment with their caregiver.
+When an anxious person does not know what to expect from their relationship, it creates a lot of insecurity for the person, which is very much linked to their early attachment to their caregiver.
 This could be a partner who says all the right things but then abruptly disappears.

 Distance, even if perceived, can be triggering for people with anxious attachment styles who require constant validation.
 This can manifest as a partner going out with friends, connecting with others, or being unavailable due to work or family obligations.